5hivams/ionic2_json_schema_form/README.md

 // Import the library
 ...
-import { IonicFrameworkModule } from 'angular2-json-schema-form-ionic';
+import { IonicFrameworkModule } from 'ionic-json-schema-form';

 @NgModule({
   imports: [